inigomarquinez/KS-chrome-remote-devices/README.md

 - If we need to check the behaviour of the app in the real device and at the same time be able to debug a feature.
 - If we need to check a different behaviour when the user uses the application in a computer browser or in a portable device browser.
+- Easy and fast alternative to Android Studio for debugging.

 ## Limitations